hizick/article-liking-challenge/README.md

 In this code,

+### How the client-side, server-side + database are structured

+The client side is structured in a way that when user lands on the page, they see the like count and when they click the like button, it prompts them to login (if they are not).
+When they do, they can now like/unlike as they wish.
+Optimistic updates was used on the frontend, so that liking process can appear faster.

+Server side also restricts unidentfied users to use the button.

+For database, three tables were created using code first approach.
+Artice, User, Likes.
+One to many relationship was created between Artcile and Likes, and User and Likes.

 ### Restricting abuse of the button.

 1. Users can only like article once, increasing the like count and toggling the button to unlike.
 This goes vice versa for when they unlike